-Eco Construction
+Eco construction

 Eco construction, also known as sustainable construction or green building, refers to the practice of designing, constructing, and operating buildings and infrastructure in an environmentally responsible and resource-efficient manner.
 The primary goals of eco construction are to reduce the negative impact of construction on the environment, conserve natural resources, promote energy efficiency, and create healthier and more sustainable living and working spaces.
 Here are some key principles and aspects of eco construction: